claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - DB instance **can contain one or multiple user** created database
 - Each database has user defined database identifier which forms part of the DNS hostname
 - **DB instance Class:** just like ec2 instance class determine available compute memory or a db instance
-- DB instance use Elastic Block Storage (EBS) volumes for database and log storage
+- DB instance **use Elastic Block Storage (EBS) volumes** for database and **log storage**
 - **Maximum storage of 64TB**
+- We don't have access to the underlying instance

+### RDS Storage Auto Scaling
+Automatically scales storage capacity in response to growing database workloads, with zero downtime. (only storage capacity)
 ### Encryption
 - Encryption in transit: enabled by default
 - Encryption at rest: can be enabled